Master of Accountancy (M.Acc.) Tax Track

 Not an elective available to students previously taking BSAN 360.

-DeLand Campus students planning to take the CPA exam in Florida who did not complete three credits of business law prior to enrollment in the MAcc program are strongly advised to take BLAW 407 as a MAcc elective or as an additional course outside of the MAcc program.
+DeLand Campus students planning to take the CPA exam in Florida who did not complete three credits of business law prior to enrollment in the MAcc program are strongly advised to take BLAW 407 or BLAW 408 as a MAcc elective or as an additional course outside of the MAcc program.